 The Teton Valley is proud of their famous crop, and the big potato in Driggs is a vacation dream -- a novelty postcard come to life in three dimensions.
-The image of a truck or train carrying a giant spud has been around for 40 years or more.
-Only here, next to the Spud Drive-In Theatre, can you pose with the real McCoy.
+The image of a truck or train carrying a giant spud has been around for 50 years or more, and in recent years, Idaho's potato industry bankrolls a mobile big rig version that travels around the country.
+But here, next to the Spud Drive-In Theatre, you can always pose with the real McCoy.

 Not a real potato, of course -- but a blob of concrete over a frame.
-Two American flags flap from the back of the flatbed.
 Every year the potato truck, dubbed "Old Murphy," is driven during the local parade (in 2006 it was covered in tin foil like a baked potato).

 The movie drive-in is still in operation, the latest double feature prominent on the marquee during the summer.
-But during the day the area is mostly deserted, so you can pose as much as you like with the big potato.
+During the day the area is mostly deserted, so you can pose as much as you like with the big potato.